mcarlsen/catactl/README.md

 ### Restore backups

 > ⚠️
-> Always *Quit* the game before restoring a backup
+> *Quit* the game before restoring a backup. `catactl` will refuse to restore a backup while the game is running.

 #### Restore your most recent backup